 The word quality has many different definitions and varies from the conventional to the more strategic.
 Conventional definition of quality directly describes the characteristics of a product such as: performance, reliability, easy to use, aesthetics, and so forth.

 Strategic definition states that quality is everything that is capable of meeting customer needs or desires.
 Privileges or advantages of the products can be measured through customer satisfaction.
 This feature not only consists of the characteristics of the products offered, but also the service that accompanies the product, such as marketing, delivery accuracy and others.
 Privilege directly related to customer satisfaction is obtained directly in consuming products that have superior characteristics such as products without defects, reliability and others.

 Attractive privileges associated with that customer satisfaction is obtained indirectly by consuming the product.
 Attractive privilege often gives greater satisfaction to customers compared with the direct privileges.
 Examples of attractive features, such as a bank open on Sunday, 24-hour service at no extra cost, purchase and delivery of products over the phone at home and so on.
 Attractive privileges can increase customer satisfaction quickly, although it requires innovation and continuous development.

 In ISO 8402 (Quality Vocabulary), quality is defined as the totality of the characteristics of a product that supports its ability to satisfy specified or applied.
+Having a new trading software, you should check the quality first, find trading software here.
 Quality is often defined as customer satisfaction or conformance to requirements or conformance to the requirement.